rembik/ansible-role-kickstart-iso/README.md

 Requirements
 ------------

-- Access to a repository containing ISO base images, likely on the internet.
+- Access to repositories containing system packages and base ISO images, likely on the internet.
 - A recent Ansible version (tested last 3 major versions).

 The following roles can be installed to ensure all requirements are met, using `ansible-galaxy install -r requirements.yml`: